-Bus transport will be provided to ZêzereArts events as required.
-Some events will be within walking distance of the hotel.
+Bus transport will be provided for participants to ZêzereArts events as required.
+Some events will be within walking distance of the hotels listed on our site.

-Tomar has a range of dining options, from cheap and cheerful cafes offering soups, sandwiches and salads, and traditional, family-owned restaurants offering lunchtime specials to more international restaurants.
+Tomar has a range of dining options, from cheap and cheerful cafes offering soups, sandwiches and salads, and traditional, family-owned restaurants offering lunchtime specials, to more international restaurants.

 Your music scores/details of editions to purchase will be sent to you in advance.

 You should bring a black folder to hold the unbound music for concerts.
 If you intend to use a tablet device, this must also be black.

 Men should wear black full-length trousers, a plain black shirt, and black closed-toe shoes for all choral concert performances.